mikke89/RmlUiDoc/pages/rcss/visual_formatting_model_details.md

 : Specifies a height relative to the height of the box's containing block.

 `auto`{:.value}
-: The width depends on the values of other properties.
+: The height depends on the values of other properties.
 See below.

 ```css
 /* Fixes the height of the background div to 100% of its containing block. */